SHI-Labs/NATTEN/README.md

 In addition, we will be adding scripts that allow you to profile and observe latency from the kernels with those options available.

-### What else is new?
-With the latest code refactor, naive kernels now support arbitrary kernel sizes, and support for bfloat16 (BF16) was also added.

 ## About NATTEN
 Sliding window self attention mechanisms have been relatively overlooked, in part due to implementation difficulties.